There’ll be a China shutdown in 2022, but; it’s the same shutdown that happens every year.

 It begins on the second moon after the winter solstice and ends on the full moon fifteen days later.
-Unlike the western new year, it doesn’t always take place on the same date, but it always takes place between January 21st and February 21st.
+Unlike the western new year, it doesn’t always occur on the same date, but it always takes place between January 21st and February 21st.

-Why does Chinese New Year cause so many issues in manufacturing?
+Why does The Chinese New Year cause so many issues in manufacturing?

-If you’re wondering why the government and companies allow this kind of disruption to take place year after year, well, you have to understand that this is the most significant holiday for Chinese people and they’re all on board with the celebration.
+If you wonder why the government and companies allow this disruption to occur every year, you have to understand that this is the most important holiday for Chinese people.
+So they’re all on board with the celebration.

-The celebration is largely marked by visits to family and friends, special meals, fireworks, and gift-giving.
+The celebration is primarily marked by visits to family and friends, special meals, fireworks, and gift-giving.

-It’s also a time when people forget about work and studies and just enjoy and relax.
+It’s also when people forget about work and studies and enjoy and relax.

-Be sure that during CNY celebrations, no Chinese worker or plant manager or even owner, will be thinking of you and your manufacturing project.
+Be sure that no Chinese worker, plant manager, or even owner will be thinking of you and your manufacturing project during CNY celebrations.